Canalside

 Canalside, formerly known as Canal Side and also referred to as Erie Canal Harbor, is a mixed-use recreational and entertainment district in downtown Buffalo, New York.
 It is the recreation of the western terminus of the Erie Canal, which was destroyed in the early 20th century.
 Canalside is situated on the Buffalo River, in an area that was historically home to the Seneca people.

-In the early 20th century, the predominantly Italian area known as Dante Place and Canal Street was subjected to the forces of urban renewal, and the canals were filled in and dense neighborhoods were razed.
+In the early 20th century, the predominantly Italian area called Canal Street and Dante Placed (also known as The Hooks) was subjected to the forces of urban renewal, and the canals were filled in and dense neighborhoods were razed.
 The Buffalo Skyway, Buffalo Memorial Auditorium and Niagara Thruway took its place, with parking lots interspersed.

 With the completion of Marine Midland Arena (now KeyBank Center) in 1996, the Memorial Auditorium stood vacant.
 Empire State Development Corporation created a master plan for an Erie Canal Harbor redevelopment project in 1999, which addressed developing parcels of land underneath the Buffalo Skyway.
 In 2004, a new plan was created, centered around the creation of historically-aligned canals and mixed-use development.

 Several delays and controversies surrounding the planning, redevelopment and construction of the district drew reaction from the public, notably the inclusion of a flagship Bass Pro Shops store in 2007 that was later scrapped.
 The Memorial Auditorium was demolished by July 2009, and the land it occupied was subdivided into the historically aligned parcels from the 19th century, now known as the North and South Aud Block.
 Since 2010, the district has seen an uptick in construction projects and touring concerts and events.
 Projects completed or underway in the vicinity include LECOM Harborcenter adjacent to Main Street and Explore & More Children's Museum on the South Aud Block.